Skip to main content

 The excitement of being an American traveler made Jakob even more attractive to the women.
 Never one to pay attention to his surroundings beyond his interests, he finally did notice that a young woman was paying particular attention to him.
 He asked her go walking and she listened to his thoughts.
 He thought, perhaps, he would play for her the music he wanted his fledgling Gesangverein to try.
 When she agreed and listened, rapt, he was hooked.

 In fact, Katharina seemed to hang on his every word.
 What she didn't tell him was that she didn't care a bit for his music or education ideas; it was his excitement that swept her up.
 She loved to watch him pace back and forth and watch his face as he tried out ideas; she loved to listen to the cadence of his voice and see his expressions change with exuberance.
-Her family was impressed with his voyage to America and return! no less, and his ambitions.
-They were married in 1853, the same year he started the Gesangverein he named the Concordia.

 They spent their first year building their life.
-Jakob taught his small group of musicians to produce first-class music while keeping abreast of the new ideas, the Kulturkampf, sweeping Europe.
+Jakob taught his Gesangverein Concordia, his small group of musicians, to produce first-class music while keeping abreast of the new ideas, the Kulturkampf, sweeping Europe.
 There were many rousing discussions at the church over whether and how to modernize, giving Katharina many chances to watch her husband explain his passion.
-She was building life inside: Eva Katharina Margareta was born on October 16.
-Jakob was offered a good position in Heidesheim.
-A year passed, and Wilhelmine Katharina Barbara was born for Christmas.
-Another year passed, and a fever swept through the town and took Margareta.
+She was building life inside: Wilhelmine Katharina Barbara was born for Christmas.
+Jakob was offered a good position in Heidesheim, on the other side of Frankfurt.

 After the condolers had all left, it seemed nothing was left.
 Katharina curled up in bed, wrapping her arms around her belly as if to keep body and soul together.
 Tears had already soaked the pillow and kept rolling down the side of her face.
 She squished her eyes against the baby screaming next to the bed.
 Jakob came in and picked up the screaming baby.
 She could hear the sounds of him opening and closing drawers, cooing a melody he had written into the baby's ear.
 Baby started to talk back.